What is Tuberculosis?

 The symptoms can really vary with tuberculosis — a betta can get some of them, none of them or all of them, but will die very soon after contraction if it is indeed tuberculosis that it’s suffering from.
 However, just because a betta has any of the symptoms shown above, it doesn’t necessarily mean it has tuberculosis — it could be symptomatic of a different illness as well.

 Sadly, there are no cures for betta tuberculosis.
 By the time you find out your fish has tuberculosis, it’s too late to take action.
 The only way to safeguard against tuberculosis is by feeding it reliably-sourced live food, although as we’ve mentioned it is rare for a betta to contract TB so you shouldn’t worry too much.
-Live food that has been frozen is a good substitute if you can’t get non-frozen live good.
+Live food that has been frozen is a good substitute if you can’t get non-frozen live food.
 Live microworms and vinegar eel are also fine as they are not known to carry tuberculosis.
+See our guide on betta food for more information.

 You should also buy your fish from reliable suppliers that you know stock healthy fish, especially if you are adding more than one fish to an aquarium.
 All it takes is for one fish infected with TB to be added to the aquarium and it will likely spread to them all.